 - An attorney can assist you through the whole post-collision procedure.
 This includes filing any paperwork necessary to obtaining a settlement.
 More importantly, an attorney can give you valuable counsel regarding seeking compensation for any damages.
 If you’ve suffered serious physical damages and even injuries, an attorney can help you negotiate for compensation for your car accident claim.

 - Help with medical bills and loss of income.
 Hiring a law firm with the means to cover the costs of expensive medical bills, hire experts and temporary loss of income is crucial.
 The simple fact is, however, that not every law firm can do so.
 The attorneys at Estey & Bomberger have the means and desire to help, every step of the way.

 - An attorney can also advise on the best course of action in recovering your damages.
 It may be ideal to settle through an insurance claim first – but in serious accidents, it may be more effective to take legal recourse with a personal injury claim.

 - Should you decide to pursue recovery through a lawsuit, an attorney will be invaluable throughout the process.
 A lawyer with trial experience can help you organize the paperwork needed to file a lawsuit, utilize their resources to gain more information and data pertinent and essential to winning your case, and have the knowledge to fight for you if the lawsuit proceeds to a trial setting.

 If you have been injured in an auto accident, it’s important to contact a lawyer as soon as possible.
-But, what do you look for?
-Here are a few tips on choosing a good car accident attorney in San Diego:
+But choosing the right attorney is not easy if you don’t know who to turn to.
+Here are a few tips on choosing the best car accident attorney in San Diego:

-- Experience.
-Always choose an attorney with experience.
-Specifically, you want a lawyer with a history of taking cases similar to your situation.
+- Experience: Always choose an attorney with experience.
+Specifically, you want a lawyer with an extensive history of handling car accident cases.

 San Diego County Roads with the Most Accidents